Use Hodrick-Prescott Filter to Reproduce Original Result

 The conceptual basis for this programming problem is that the first sum minimizes the difference between the data and its trend component (which is the cyclical component) and the second sum minimizes the second-order difference of the trend component, which is analogous to minimization of the second derivative of the trend component.
 The programmuing problem is equivalent to that of a cubic spline smoother.

 Using data similar to the data found in Hodrick and Prescott , plot the cyclical component of GNP.
 This result should coincide with the results in the paper.
 However, since the GNP data here and in the paper are both adjusted for seasonal variations with conversion from nominal to real values, differences can be expected due to differences in the sources for the pair of adjustments.
 Note that our data comes from the St. Louis Federal Reserve FRED database , which was downloaded with the Datafeed Toolbox™.

-We run the filter for different smoothing parameters = 400, 1600, 6400, and .
-The infinite smoothing parameter just detrends the data.
+Filter the series for each smoothing parameter value = 400, 1600, 6400, and .
+The infinite smoothing parameter detrends the data.

 The blue line is the cyclical component with smoothing parameter 1600 and the red line is the difference with respect to the detrended cyclical component.
 The difference is smooth enough to suggest that the choice of smoothing parameter is appropriate.

 You can use the numeric slider control to tune the filter interactively.

 Statistical Tests on Cyclical GNP

 Reconstruct Table 1 from Hodrick and Prescott .
 With the cyclical components, compute standard deviations, autocorrelations for lags 1 to 10, and perform a Dickey-Fuller unit root test to assess non-stationarity.